alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level3.4.png" width = 550>
 </p>

+If we were to check the solutions, we could see that the shortest path will be s, s1, s4, s5, t; and not the one proposed by ChatGPT.
+This is because since we have not specified to use the Dijkstra method, it did not include it in the [FindShortestPath](https://reference.wolfram.com/language/ref/FindShortestPath.html) function.

 #### Level 4: Predicting the next number in a complex sequence (requires recognizing and applying the underlying pattern or mathematical rule governing the sequence).
 - Prompt:
 ```ruby